-A Trans Man Steps Into The Ring – And Wins
+A Trans Man Steps Into The Ring – And Wins His Debut As A Professional Boxer

 If you just happened to be in the crowd at a super featherweight bout in Indio, Calif., on Saturday evening, you might not understand the importance of that particular boxing match.

 But for Patricio Manuel, it represented 12 minutes of triumph.
-With that fight, Manuel, 33, became the first trans man to compete in a professional boxing match in the U.S.
+With that fight, Manuel, 33, became the first openly trans man to compete in a professional boxing match in the U.S.

 It was moment of joy following a long journey after Manuel first stepped into the ring as a high schooler in Gardena, a small city south of Los Angeles.